-Upon completion of the course, the student will be able to:

-1. Communicative strategies

-Engage in conversation (e.i. receptive sign language, communicate only with sign language, body language and facial expression) by providing and obtaining information in expressing feelings, emotions, present and past topics of shared interest in one's daily life, at home, school and the work place.

-- a) Greet and introduce yourselves using a basic level of ASL. - b) Describe and identify things using a basic level of ASL. - c) Make complaints and/or suggestions using a basic level of ASL.
+- 1. Communicative strategies: Engage in conversation (i,e receptive sign language, communicate only with sign language, body language and facial expression) by providing and obtaining information in expressing feelings, emotions, present and past topics of shared interest in one's daily life, at home, school and the work place. - a) Be able to carry on a basic conversation telling about where you are from and how/why you are learning ASL. - b) Develop the ability to tell simple stories in ASL. - c) Make complaints and/or suggestions using a basic level of ASL. - 2.
+Grammar Study: the basics structure of the language; compare ASL with English and other languages, thus develop an appreciation for basic grammatical concepts. - a) Demonstrate the ability to use, combine, and integrate grammatical structures into meaningful sentences. - b) ASL grammar structure and question markers. - c) Use facial expression and body language. - d) Use formal and informal language. - 3.
+Intercultural awareness: Increase intercultural awareness and understanding of the Deaf Culture/Communities.

-2. Grammar

-Study the basics structure of the language; compare ASL with English and other languages, thus develop an appreciation for basic grammatical concepts.

-- a) Demonstrate the ability to use, combine, and integrate grammatical structures into meaningful sentences.

-- ASL grammar structure and question markers

-- b) Use facial expression and body language

-- c) Use formal and informal language

-3. Intercultural awareness

-Increase intercultural awareness and understanding of the Deaf Culture/Communities.
 The significance of ASL in the past, present and contributions to the American Deaf Culture.
-Develop critical thinking skills by making analytical comparisons and connections between beliefs and behaviors.

-- a) Know when to use the ASL language in a cultural concept and setting, as well as using acquired knowledge to interact appropriately. - b) Develop an understanding of Deaf culture, including such element as value system language. - c) Study exploration of the Deaf social and cultural aspects - d) Discuss the culture of ASL
+Develop critical thinking skills by making analytical comparisons and connections between beliefs and behaviors. - a.
+Know when to use the ASL language in a cultural concept and setting, as well as using acquired knowledge to interact appropriately. - b.
+Develop an understanding of Deaf culture, including such element as value system language. - c.
+Study exploration of the Deaf social and cultural aspects d) Discuss the culture of ASL.